 Customers requiring high graphics capability will benefit from GPU graphics instances.
 The current generation GPU graphics instance, G3 instance, provides access to NVIDIA Tesla M60 GPUs, each with up to 2,048 parallel processing cores, 8 GiB of GPU memory and a hardware encoder supporting up to 10 H.265 (HEVC) 1080p30 streams and up to 18 H.264 1080p30 streams.
 With the latest driver releases, these GPUs provide support for OpenGL, DirectX, CUDA, OpenCL, and Capture SDK (formerly known as GRID SDK).
 GPU graphics instances are ideally suited for 3D visualizations, graphics-intensive remote workstation, 3D rendering, application streaming, video encoding, and other server-side graphics workloads.

 Customers requiring very high, low latency, random I/O access to their data can benefit from High I/O instances.
 High I/O instances are an Amazon EC2 instance type that can provide customers with random I/O rates over 3 million IOPS.
-High I/O I3 instances are backed by Non-Volatile Memory Express (NVMe) based SSDs, and are ideally suited for customers running very high performance NoSQL databases, transactional systems, and Elastic Search workloads.
-High I/O instances also offers sequential disk throughput up to 16 GB/s, which is ideal for analytics workloads.
+High I/O I3 and I3en instances are backed by Non-Volatile Memory Express (NVMe) based SSDs, and are ideally suited for customers running very high performance NoSQL databases, transactional systems, and Elastic Search workloads.
+High I/O instances also offer sequential disk throughput up to 16 GB/s, which is ideal for analytics workloads.